 \begin{definition} Using standard terminology, let us denote the Kac-Moody group $\K(\E_n)$ by just $\E_n$.
 Let $\BE_n$ denote the classifying space of $\E_n$ and define $\BE$ as the topological space

-Note: The reader may be tempted to conclude that $\BE$ is equivalent to the classifying space of $\displaystyle\operatorname*{colim} \, \E_n$.
-However, since the groups $\E_n$ are not locally compact for $n > 8$, this colimit of topological groups need not have the structure of a topological group.
+Note: The reader may be tempted to conclude that $\BE$ is equivalent to the classifying space of $\displaystyle\operatorname*{colim} \E_n$.
+However, since the groups $\E_n$ are not locally compact for $n > 8$, the colimit of the underlying topological spaces need not have the structure of a topological group.
 We must therefore define the limiting topological group $\E$ homotopically as $\E := \Omega \BE$. \end{definition}

 This leads us to the following natural question:

 \begin{question} Are the maps of classifying spaces $\BE_n \to \BE_{n+1}$ increasingly connective?
 In other words, do the spaces $\BE_n$ homologically stabilize to the space $\BE$? \end{question}